Zulko/moviepy/README.rst

 MoviePy
 ========

-MoviePy (full documentation here_) is a Python module for script-based video editing.
+MoviePy (full documentation here_) is a Python module for video editing.
 It enables basic operations (cuts, concatenations, title insertions) to be done in a few lines, and can be used for video compositing (a.k.a. non-linear editing), video processing, or to create advanced effects.
 It can read and write all the most common video formats, including GIF.

 A typical MoviePy script looks like this: ::